This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: Preliminaries

 \subsection{Definition of Interpretability}

-Lastly, we briefly define the notion of interpretability used in this work, since we are unaware of a universally agreed-upon definition.
-The following wording taken from \citet{GilpinIEEE2018} suits our understanding: "\textit{for a system to be interpretable, it must produce descriptions that are simple enough for a person to understand using a vocabulary that is meaningful to the user.}" Additionally, we require that the description also has to be credible.
-A description can be simple and understandable, but if it does not match the model's internal reasoning there is no value in it for our purposes.
+Lastly, we define the notion of interpretability used in this work, since we are unaware of a universally agreed-upon definition.
+The following taken from \citet{GilpinIEEE2018} suits our understanding: "\textit{for a system to be interpretable, it must produce descriptions that are simple enough for a person to understand using a vocabulary that is meaningful to the user.}" Additionally, we require that the description also has to be credible.
+A description can be simple and understandable, but if it does not match the model's internal reasoning there is no value in it.
 We also believe that this definition mirrors the exposition that \citet{chen2018looks} had in mind when arguing that ProtoPNet was human-interpretable.
+In App.~\ref{app:deriving_eq}, we show how this definition yields Equivalence~\ref{eq:equivalence}.